HomeMorphological AnalysisProject ListReference ListDownload ListTutorialAbout ZwickyMA/CasperWicked ProblemsContactCredits-Links-Legal |

 3-parameter Zwicky Box

 Two simple examples of morphological analysis may suffice to illustrate the principles of the method.
-The first of these is an example which Zwicky himself presents in his cited book.
-As a preparatory step in the investigation of new propulsive systems, Zwicky matrixed a list of "energy forms" against itself in order to examine every possible form of energy conversion.
-Suppose we wanted to investigate such conversions in three steps instead of two (in this example I have shortened the list of "energy forms" to five.)
+The first of these is an example which Zwicky himself presents in his book Discovery, Invention, Research - Through the Morphological Approach (Zwicky, 1969).
+As a preparatory step in the investigation of new propulsive systems, Zwicky set a list of 10 "energy forms" against itself in order to examine every possible form of energy conversion.

 Energy conversion matrix